So, can paleo diet improve your health? Let’s explore Addie Labonte’s experience!

-Addie Labonte is a 24 year old paleo inspiration.
-Growing up, Addie was big into sports — soccer, basketball, track, running; all sports that required intense training, conditioning, and strength work.
-Despite leading a highly active life, she followed the tradition “Standard American Diet” style of eating, which included pizza, pasta, and all other types of refined carbohydrates.
+Addie is a 24-year-old paleo inspiration.
+Growing up, Addie was big into sports — soccer, basketball, track, and running.
+All these sports require intense training, conditioning, and strength work.
+Addie followed the traditional “Standard American Diet” style of eating, despite leading a highly active life.
+She would eat pizza, pasta, and all other types of refined carbohydrates.

-For Addie, this was the turning point.
-Her aunt mentioned that when training for a marathon, she removed gluten and suggests she give it a try.
-After just a few short days of gluten-free, Addie felt amazing — no more headaches, better energy, better sleep, and no more leg pain when she ran.
+This was a dark time for Addie.
+Then, she remembered that her aunt mentioned that when training for a marathon, she removed gluten and suggested she give it a try.
+After just a few short days of gluten-free, Addie felt amazing!

-Interested to learn more about Addie?
-Follow her blog www.organicallyaddison.com and Instagram @organicallyaddison.
+Learn more about Addie by following her blog www.organicallyaddison.com and Instagram @organicallyaddison.